ironfox-oss/IronFox/docs/FAQ.md

 ## How can I download IronFox?

-You can currently download IronFox from [our F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html), or directly from [our GitLab releases](https://gitlab.com/ironfox-oss/IronFox/-/releases).
+You can currently download IronFox from [Accrescent](https://accrescent.app/app/org.ironfoxoss.ironfox), from [our F-Droid repository](https://fdroid.ironfoxoss.org/fdroid/repo/index.html), or directly from [our GitLab releases](https://gitlab.com/ironfox-oss/IronFox/-/releases).

-While IronFox is also available on **Accrescent**, We are currently unable to provide updates there, [due to ongoing client and server issues that Accrescent is facing](https://infosec.exchange/@accrescent/115408303090609483).
-This impacts **all** apps on Accrescent, and is not just limited to IronFox.
-Therefore, for the time-being, we do **NOT** recommend installing IronFox from Accrescent. **See [here](https://gitlab.com/ironfox-oss/IronFox/-/issues/193) for more details**.

 ## Why isn't IronFox available on F-Droid?